7 Subway Extension: Construction progress

 In October 2007, the Metropolitan Transportation Authority (MTA) awarded a $1.145 billion contract to build 7000 ft of twin-tube tunnel from the 7 train's then-terminus at Times Square to the then-planned shell of the 34th Street–Hudson Yards station.
 The contract was awarded to S3, a joint venture of J.F.
 Shea, Skanska USA Civil, and Schiavone.
 The extension's construction was overseen by the MTA's Capital Construction division.
 Dattner Architects, designed the 34th Street station.
 After excavating the new terminal's shell and creating the first 1000 ft of tunnel using the drill-and-blast method, S3 placed two tunnel-boring machines (TBMs) in the ground to dig the remaining 6000 ft; as it dug, each TBM placed precast concrete liner segments to create the tunnel interior.

 Early on in the project, it was announced that the new stations would feature platform screen doors.
-The stations (along with the new South Ferry station on the IRT Broadway–Seventh Avenue Line and the three Phase 1 Second Avenue Subway stations in the Upper East Side) would include special air-cooling systems to reduce the temperature along platforms.
+The stations (along with the new South Ferry station on the IRT Broadway–Seventh Avenue Line and the three Phase 1 Second Avenue Subway stations on the Upper East Side) would include special air-cooling systems to reduce the temperature along platforms.
 Due to its depth, the extension has ventilation towers, rather than the ventilation grates ubiquitous in the rest of the subway system.

 However, in October 2007, soon after the announcement of the new extension, the 10th Avenue station was canceled due to an overrun of the $2.4 billion budget, and the MTA did not have an extra $500 million to build the 10th Avenue station.
 On December 3, 2007, the MTA conducted a ceremony at the Times Square subway station marking the launch of construction of the 7 train extension.
 The contractor began excavating the station cavern adjacent to the Javits Convention Center.
 One physical hindrance to the construction of the extension was the lower-level platform at 42nd Street–Port Authority Bus Terminal on the IND Eighth Avenue Line.
 The abandoned platform was partially razed to allow the 7 train extension to be built.
 In order for the TBMs to meet up with the existing lay-up tracks west of Times Square, the Eighth Avenue Line had to be underpinned to support the existing line.